-Employee mental health has come into the spotlight in 2020, and for good reason.
+Employee mental health has come into the spotlight in the past year, and for good reason.
 This year presents a good opportunity for workplaces to evaluate their mental health practices – and it may help improve productivity at a challenging time.

 A University of Sydney study estimated that suicides could spike by 750 to 1500 per year as a result of mental health strains associated with Covid-19, economic uncertainty and social isolation.
 And calls to mental health service Beyond Blue doubled after Victoria entered its second lockdown.

 A workplace study by Australian mental health service Black Dog Institute found that Australian businesses lose $10.9 billion in absenteeism and reduced productivity every year due to mental health issues, with three to four sick days taken each month for untreated depression.
 Yet 50 per cent of managers surveyed thought no one in their workplace was affected by mental health issues.

 Some workplaces already provide mental health days on top of sick leave, and encourage employees to take them.
 But there are still plenty of employees who are afraid to ask for mental health days due to “old school” views in their workplace.

 Australian workers have been urged to change their habits on “presenteeism” (coming to work when you’re not really up to it) in 2020, mostly in an effort to prevent people with cold or flu symptoms from potentially spreading coronavirus at work.
 And with the emotional effects of the pandemic beginning to come to light, there are mental health benefits to reducing presenteeism too.